turpaultn/DESED/README.md

 </p>

 **Overview**:
-* Real data:
+* Recorded soundscapes:
 	* Verified and unverfied subset of [Audioset][audioset].
 		* Unlabel_in_domain data: Unverified data have their label discarded: *14412 files*.
 		* Weakly labeled data: training data have their labels verified at the clip level: *1578 files*.
 		* Validation data have their labels with time boundaries (strong labels): *1168 files*.
 		* Evaluation public files: 692 Youtube files (to be released soon ...)
-* Synthetic data:
+* Synthetic soundbank:
 	* Background files are extracted from SINS [[2]](#2), MUSAN [[3]](#3) or Youtube and have been selected because they contain a very low amount of our sound event classes.
 	* Foreground files are extracted from Freesound [[4]](#4)[[5]](#5) and manually verified to check the quality and segmented to remove silences.
-	* Mixtures are described in [Generating new synthetic data](#generating-new-synthetic-data) below.
+	* Mixtures are described in [Generating new synthetic soundscapes](#gendata) below.
-	* Sound bank:
+	* Soundbank:
 		* Training: *2060 background files* (SINS) and *1009 foreground files* (Freesound).
 		* Eval: *12* (Freesound) + *5* (Youtube) *background files* and *314 foreground files* (Freesound).

 * DCASE 2019
-	* It uses synthetic data, real data, and public evaluation data (known as youtube eval) during the challenge.
+	* It uses synthetic soundbank, recorded soundscapes, and public evaluation data (a.k.a., Youtube eval during DCASE19).
-	* If you want more information about dcase 2019 dataset visit [DCASE 2019 task 4 web page][website-dcase]
+	* If you want more information about DCASE19 dataset visit [DCASE 2019 task 4 web page][website-dcase]
-	* If you only want to download dcase2019 files, go to [dcase2019 task 4](#dcase2019-task-4).
+	* If you only want to download DCASE19 files, go to [dcase2019 task 4](#dcase2019-task-4).

-![][img-desed2019]
+![dcase19-diagram][img-desed2019]

-## 1. Real data
+## 1. Recorded soundscapes (a.k.a., Real data)

 ### 1.1 Download
 #### 1.1.1 Training and validation
-* Download the real data
+* Download the recorded soundscapes
 	* Clone this repo
 	* `pip install -e .`
 	* `cd real/code`